-In our Clinic we work together with the IBAC (a center specialized in backs and general orthopaedics).
-They come every Wednesday.
+Our Orthopaedic / Traumatology department is linked to the IBAC (a center specialized in backs and general orthopaedics).
+The team visits patients in our center every Wednesday.

-Dr. Wertheimer is an orthopaedic surgeon that attends our patients in the Dr. Stoma Medical Center.
-He trained in Son Dureta University Hospital and speaks English and Spanish.
+Dr. Wertheimer heads the team, and is an orthopaedic surgeon trained in Son Dureta University Hospital and speaks English and Spanish.

 They are professionals with a long trajectory for the study, prevention, diagnosis and treatment.